elocremarc/Plantbox/README.md

 ```
 $ sudo apt-get install Gphoto2
 ```
 Once Gphoto2 is installed we need to make sure the files are stored to the memory card of the camera.
 We do this by typing in the following commands.
 ```
 $ gphoto2 --set-config capturetarget=1
 ```
-To confirm run the following command:
+To confirm this run the following command:
 ```
 $ gphoto2 --get-config capturetarget
 ```